Lucrasoft/sharptypeconverter/README.md

 For the parsing the parser from NRefactory is used.  https://github.com/icsharpcode/NRefactory After that the parsed tree is read and a typescript file is build from here.

-Check out the current functionality on the guthub page: http://lucrasoft.github.io/sharptypeconverter/
+Check out the current functionality on the github page: http://lucrasoft.github.io/sharptypeconverter/

 Current Status:

-Files can be converted individually.
+ - Files can be converted individually.

-Basic syntax and statements are parsed correctly.
+ - Basic syntax and statements are parsed correctly.

-method /constructor overloading is handled through helper function (only works for different parameter count)
+ - Method /constructor overloading is handled through helper function (only works for different parameter count)

 Todo: